 It is considered that Mansfield generally exhibits some positive signs of vitality and viability, and is performing its role and function as a subregional shopping centre.
-The retail mix of the centre is fairly strong, and the presence of key retailers in the town centre appears to be attracting good levels of footfall.
-As mentioned above, a number of new retailers have been attracted to the town which suggests that Mansfield remains a viable trading destination for retailers and is a positive reflection on the overall 'health' of the town centre.
+The retail mix of the centre is fairly strong with a good presence of key retailers however the steady decline in footfall figures is being to become a cause for concern.
+Despite this, a number of new retailers have been attracted to the town which suggests that Mansfield remains a viable trading destination for retailers and is a positive reflection on the overall 'health' of the town centre.